-These are often soft so it can grind almost every grain.
+These are often soft so they can grind almost every grain.
 However, you shouldn’t put the pits and celery in the disposer units.

 Don‘t Put the Following Food Waste

-Hard bones will cause clogs and stop the disposal unit for efficient operation.
+Hard bones will cause clogs and stop the disposal unit from the efficient operation.
 Some bones will even damage the blades no wonder it makes that squeaky sound.